To provide you with the best experience, cookies are used on this site. Find out more here.

 Located on Dairy Paddock Road, this display of whale skeletons has been created by anti-whaling campaigner Mike Butcher to show the full magnificence of these animals.

-9. Add Swan Inlet to your Itinerary
+3. Add Port Harriet Stone Corral to your Itinerary

 East Falkland

-10. Add Tabernacle Church to your Itinerary
+4. Add Bull Point to your Itinerary

 Stanley